deroneriksson/stf4j-test-models/higgs_boosted_trees_data/README.md

+# Higgs Boosted Trees Data Information

-Higgs data to train a Higgs Boosted Trees SavedModel can be downloaded using the boosted_trees data_download.py script.
+Higgs data to train a Higgs Boosted Trees SavedModel can be downloaded using the `boosted_trees` `data_download.py` script.

 ```
 $ pwd